Religious Education Curriculum Rationale 2021/22

-The RE curriculum promotes curiosity and contributes to personal development as children are allowed to explore a range of beliefs and build mutual respect for the community.
-It allows children to be ambitious and empowers them to become independent and resilient.
+The Religious Education curriculum promotes curiosity and contributes to personal development as children are allowed to explore a range of beliefs and build mutual respect for the community.
+It allows children to be ambitious and empowers them to become independent, respectful and resilient.

-As our mission is to create a rich curriculum accessible to all of our children, we use the National Curriculum guidance and the SACRE Liverpool plans as the backbone of the RE curriculum to prepare them for later life.
-For example, we attend our local church, St Luke’s for Christmas and Easter services.
+As our mission is to create a rich curriculum accessible to all of our children, we use the National Curriculum guidance and the SACRE Liverpool plans as the backbone of the Religious Education curriculum to prepare them for later life.
+We also engage in visits to places of worship, for example, we attend our local church, St Luke’s for Christmas and Easter services.
 The children are encouraged to participate in the services and they get a real sense of the Christian celebrations.

 At Mab Lane, we want to embed a love of learning by creating a space that children can be informed, question and respond with opinions and beliefs within a safe environment that allows them to build upon key skills with their peers.
 Our space promotes an ethos of respect for others, challenge stereotypes and builds understanding of human rights.